shiva-rakshith/obsrv-automation/README.md

 Destroy infra on Azure
 Steps:
-Run destroy shell script with option as "azure" .
+Run destroy shell script with option as "azure" and append --auto-approve to continue without confirmation.

 Infra provision on local